solo244/new_project_gulp/README.md

 - Load in CSS with preload attribute
 - Preconnect font if from Google Webfonts (1.4.2)

-## Version 1.x
+## Version 1.5
-- Assets versioning on selected js files
+- Updated to Gulp v4